-EPA did not receive any public comments on DOE's continued compliance with the requirements of Section 194.15(a)(3).
+EPA did not receive any public comments on DOE's continued compliance with the content of compliance recertification application(s) requirements of Section 194.15(a)(3).

 Based on a review and evaluation of the 2004 CRA and supplemental information provided by DOE (FDMS Docket ID No. EPA-HQ-OAR-2004-0025, Air Docket A-98-49), EPA determines that DOE continues to comply with the requirements for Section 194.15(a)(3).